fabio-osti/PortunusAdiutor/README.md

 }
 ```

-## SingleUseTokens and IMessagePoster
+## UserTokens and IMessagePoster

 For password redefinition and email confirmation (and in the future, two-steps-authentication) this library provides two strategies to work with:

-- CodeMessagePoster: which sends a message to the user email containing a 6 digits code that can be consumed, along the UserID and the type of message that was sent, to rebuild the SingleUseToken, that should be used within the app.
+- CodeMessagePoster: which sends a message to the user email containing a 6 digits code that can be consumed, along the UserID and the type of message that was sent, to rebuild the UserToken, that should be used within the app.
-- LinkMessagePoster: which sends a link of an endpoint appended to the SingleUseToken directly that should perform the desired operation.
+- LinkMessagePoster: which sends a link of an endpoint appended to the UserToken directly that should perform the desired operation.

 ## See more